Grzegorz Ryś: Priestly ministry

 From 1988 to 1989, Ryś worked as a vicar in the parish of Saints Margaret and Catherine in Kęty.
 From 2004 to 2007, he was the director of the Archives of the Metropolitan Chapter in Kraków.
 He was also a commentator on the pilgrimages of John Paul II on Polish Television and Polish Radio.
 After the latter's death, Ryś co-organized vigils, while during the beatification process he sat on the historical commission of the Rogatory Tribunal.

-He became the head of the Department of Church History in the Middle Ages and the Department of Ancient and Medieval History at the Institute of History at the Faculty of History and Cultural Heritage of the Pontifical University of John Paul II (formerly the Pontifical Academy of Theology).
+He became the head of the Department of Church History in the Middle Ages and the Department of Ancient and Medieval History at the Institute of History at the Faculty of History and Cultural Heritage of the Pontifical University of John Paul II.
 From 2007 to 2011, Ryś was the rector of the Major Seminary of the Archdiocese of Kraków.
 In the years 2010 and 2011, he also served as chairman of the Conference of Rectors of the Theological Seminary in Poland.